kosfera/szczypiorek/README.md

     - `min_length` - validates if minimum amount of characters was provided
     - `max_length` - validates if maximum amount of characters was provided

+## The Environment YAML files - Reference

+TODO: add it
+    - decribe the usage of template variables

+## FAQ

+### One contributor changed gpg files would after PUSH & PULL sequence see the changes?

+TODO: add it

+### One contributor is changing the yaml files but the other cannot see those reflected in the gpg file?

+TODO: add it

+### How lily-env behaves when deployed?

+TODO: add it

+### How lily-env behaves locally?

+TODO: add it

 ## TODOS